*This information is not to be substituted for legal advice from a qualified attorney.

 If you have sufficient evidence, please submit it to the attorney general for your state, which you can find at NAAG | Who's My AG?
 If anyone is providing evidence on someone else’s behalf make that disclosure and provide contact information.

 Remember, if it wasn't documented, in didn't happen.
 Gather your arsenal and become empowered.
 Record what you can, when you can.
 The attorney general needs concrete evidence to move forward.
 Make sure they know you know they are required to report your case as part of S.483.
 There are links to additional contacts at the bottom of the Sample Advocacy Letter.
-I suggest sending a copy of your letter to your attorney to those you feel are appropriate.
-Be sure to mention the pain care laws for your state.
-You can find your state’s pain care laws at the American Academy of Pain Management or by typing “your state’s name state law on pain care” in your browser search engine and select from the results.
+I suggest sending a copy of your letter to your attorney and to those you feel are appropriate.
+Be sure to mention the pain care laws for your state (link is courtesy of the Academy of Integrative Pain Management, SPPAN) or by typing “your state’s name state law on pain care” in your browser search engine and select from the results.

 I recommend joining an advocacy group to help you stay abreast of recent newsworthy information and/or fight for our rights in Washington.

 US Pain Foundation

 See The PAINS Project for links to their steering committee members for additional information.

 I wish you well in your pursuit to maintain a forward life coping with and managing chronic pain.